How to Plant a Succulent

 Place Mesh Over the Drainage Hole

-Fill Pot Almost to the Top
+Fill Your Pot Almost to the Top

-Put in Your Succulent
+Place Your Succulent

-If you've purchased soil from Bonsai Jack, you'll have an awesome chopstick that you can use to poke into the soil over and over to help remove any large pockets of air between the roots.
+If you've purchased soil from Bonsai Jack, you'll have an awesome chopstick that's great for poking your soil over and over, which will help remove any large pockets of air between the roots.